Carol-Kambura/dsc-phase-1-project/README.md

-# Phase 1 Project
+# Phase 1 Project Carolyne Kambura

-You've made it all the way through the first phase of this course - take a minute to celebrate your awesomeness!
+I have made it all the way through the first phase of this course (First Project) - taking a minute to celebrate my awesomeness!

 ![awesome](https://raw.githubusercontent.com/learn-co-curriculum/dsc-phase-1-project/master/awesome.gif)

-Now you will put your new skills to use with a large end-of-Phase project!
-This project should take 20 to 30 hours to complete.

 ## Project Overview

-For this project, you will use exploratory data analysis to generate insights for a business stakeholder.
+This project analyzes the movie industry from 2010 to 2018.
+The descriptive analytics provides insights on genres that are highly rated, have high production budgets and grossing.
+The projects also helps explore the relationships between different features including production budget and runtime, production budget and grossing, and domestic and foreign grossing.
+Microsoft can use the information to make data driven decision on the content that they should focus on.

 ### Business Problem

 Microsoft sees all the big companies creating original video content and they want to get in on the fun.
 They have decided to create a new movie studio, but they don’t know anything about creating movies.
 You are charged with exploring what types of films are currently doing the best at the box office.
 You must then translate those findings into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.

+ Questions asked during the analytics:

+  1. What were the movie trends from 2010 - 2018 (i.e. how many movies per genre were produce each year)?
+  2. Which were the highest rated genres?
+  3. Which genres had the highest production budget?
+  4. Was there a correlation betwee production budget and runtime?
+  5. Was there a correlation between production budget and World wide gross profit?
+  6. Which genre had the highest Estimated gross profit?
+  7. Was there a correlation between domestic gross profit and foreign gross profit?

+ From the analysis, the results will help Microsoft understand:

+  1. Which genres to focus on in terms of averageratings and estimated gross profit
+  2. Production budgets for each genres
+  3. How production budget translates to gross profit
+  4. The correlation between how a movie performs domestically and internationally

-### The Data
+### Data Sources

-In the folder `zippedData` are movie datasets from:
+The datasets applied in this project were sourced from:

 * [Box Office Mojo](https://www.boxofficemojo.com/)
 * [IMDB](https://www.imdb.com/)